-This year, access to the video library is entirely free to all educators and educational establishments across the UK.
-Just create an account to begin watching.
+This year, access is free to educators and educational establishments in the UK.
+Simply sign up to access the whole library.

 Sample videos